OW-Rep: Open World Object Detection with Instance Representation Learning: Methods

 \subsection{Embedding Transfer Module}

-Previous approaches that use self-supervision to learn semantically rich features from each proposal often suffer from imprecise supervision, highlighting the need for a more robust, explicit supervisory signal.
-Furthermore, the feature space should be capable of embedding \textit{unknown-unknown}s effectively, which requires that it is semantically rich and accurately captures instance-wise relationships.
+Previous self-supervised methods for learning semantically rich instance embeddings often suffer from noisy or weak supervision, highlighting the need for a robust and explicit supervisory signal to guide the detector's instance embeddings.
+Moreover, detectors must be able to appropriately embed not only \textit{known-unknown} objects but also \textit{unknown-unknown} objects, which requires a semantically rich feature space that accurately captures instance-wise relationships.
 To achieve this, we transfer the rich and generalizable features of the VFM to the detector.
-Specifically, to embed the proposals, we use contrastive loss with pairwise similarities from the VFM as the weight of the loss function.
-This ensures that highly similar proposals in the VFM feature space are also similar in the detector’s embeddings.
+Specifically, pairwise similarities obtained from the VFM are used as relaxed labels for the contrastive loss, guiding the detector's instance embeddings to capture richer semantic relationships beyond the binary labels.
+Consequently, the detector’s instance embeddings are placed at varying distances from each other based on their semantic similarity.

-We utilize the rich pixel-level feature obtained from DINOv2~\cite{oquab2023dinov2} as our source embedding space.
-First, the DINOv2 embedding $\mathbf{F}$ with dimension $D$ for image $I$ is acquired and then resized to the original image dimensions.
-To obtain proposal-wise features, the bounding boxes $\mathbf{B}=\{\mathbf{b}_i\}_{i=1}^{N}$ which include both the known proposals obtained from Hungarian matching and refined unknown boxes are utilized, where $N$ represents the total number of such boxes.
-Mean pooling is then conducted on $\mathbf{F}$ over each bounding box region to obtain a proposal-wise source embedding $\mathbf{T} = \{\mathbf{t}_i\}_{i=1}^{N}$ with dimension $D$.
+We utilize the rich feature representations from DINOv2~\cite{oquab2023dinov2} as the source embedding.
+To distill this embedding space, a set of bounding boxes $\mathbf{B}=\{\mathbf{b}_i\}_{i=1}^{N}$ is utilized, comprising both known proposals obtained via Hungarian matching and refined unknown boxes from Sec.~\ref{sec:URM}, where $N$ denotes the total number of such boxes.
+First, the DINOv2 embedding $\mathbf{F} \in \mathbb{R}^D$ is extracted from the input image and resized to its original size.
+Proposal-wise source embeddings $\mathbf{S} = \{\mathbf{s}_i\}_{i=1}^{N}$, each with dimension $D$, are then computed by applying average pooling to the resized DINOv2 feature within each bounding box.
+Subsequently, the detector's proposal-wise instance embeddings $\mathbf{Z}=\{\mathbf{z}_i\}_{i=1}^{N}$, each with dimension $d$, are obtained by passing the query embeddings corresponding to $\mathbf{B}$ through an MLP head.

 To distill the inter-sample relations of source embeddings to the detector's embedding, the semantic similarity of pairwise source embeddings is computed from their Euclidean distance, using a Gaussian kernel~\cite{kim2021embedding} as follows: